paquettg/leaguewrap/README.md

 Cache
 -----

 Caching is very important, we all know that and given the query limit impossed on every application this part of the package is very important to every developer.
-Given this, by default, the cache requiers `memcached` to be installed and operation on default port and localhost.
-This can easily be changed by implementing your own version of the cacheInterface.
+Given this, by default, the cache requires `memcached` to be installed and operating on default port and localhost.
+This can easily be changed by implementing your own version of the `LeagueWrap\CacheInterface`.
 Lets start with an example of how to use the cache.

 ```php
 use LeagueWrap\Api;